Adelheid of Hohenlohe-Langenburg, Duchess of Schleswig-Holstein

 Some of Adelheid’s children, photographed c1869. (l-r) Caroline Mathilde, Auguste Viktoria, Luise Sophie and Ernst Günter. source: Wikipedia

-In November 1863, Adelheid’s husband claimed his succession to the duchies of Schleswig and Holstein, following the death of the Danish King Frederik VII.
-The family moved to Kiel, but a few years later returned to Dolzig after the duchies were annexed by Prussia following the Austro-Prussian War.
+In November 1863, Adelheid’s husband claimed his succession to the duchies of Schleswig and Holstein, following the death of the Danish King Frederik VII, and the family moved to Kiel in the Duchy of Holstein.
+After the duchies of Schleswig and Holstein were annexed by Prussia following the Austro-Prussian War, Adelheid and her family returned to Dolzig, in Lower Lusatia, then part of Prussia, now in Poland, where they had resided after their marriage.
 They alternated between Dolzig, Gotha, Schloss Primkenau in Silesia, and Schloss Gravenstein near Sonderburg (now known as Gråsten Palace).
 Schloss Gravenstein had been confiscated from Friedrich’s father in 1852 due to his part in the Schleswig-Holstein War.
-Following Prussia’s annexing of the duchies, the property was returned to Friedrich.
+Following Prussia’s annexation of the duchies, Schloss Gravenstein was returned to Friedrich.
 Today, it is a summer residence of the Danish Royal Family.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.